huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> This parameter specifies solver for the analytical continuation problem.
-Now **ACFlow.jl** supports four solvers.
-They are:
+> This parameter specifies the solvers that used to solve the analytical continuation problem.
+Now **ACFlow.jl** supports four different solvers.
+They are as follows:
 >
 > * MaxEnt
 > * StochAC